fedormyskin/ENN7_website/content/venue.md

 Website: https://museodiocesanomonopoli.com/en/

-# Disclaimer about the venue
+# About the venue

 Monopoli’s Diocesan Museum was established in 2002, in the venues of the ancient Episcopal Seminary, founded originally in 1668.
 The Museum architecture and its collection testify Monopoli’s transculturality: the town has always been a meeting-port between the West and the East, having been under the influence of the Byzantines, the Angevins, the Aragones and the Venetians.
 The rooms of the Museum display paintings, icons, manuscripts, and various manufactures of great artistic value.
 The atmosphere is particularly linked to the religious and cultural history of the area, which has been a centre of pilgrimage for several centuries.
-The conference is obviously a secular event, but we though worthwile mentioning that religious  elements will be visible at the venue.
+The conference is obviously a secular event but we thought worthwile mentioning that religious  elements will be visible at the venue.

 # How to reach Monopoli